 We do not intend to ask tenants for proof of vaccination, but we encourage everyone to take up the offer of two doses of a COVID-19 vaccine if possible.
 If you have not yet received your first vaccine, you can book online on the NHS website or call 119 between 7am and 11pm.
 You will need your date of birth and your NHS number.
-If you don’t know your NHS number, don’t worry - you can still book your vaccination by giving your name, date of birth and post code.
+If you don’t know your NHS number, don’t worry - you can still book your vaccination by giving your name, date of birth and postcode.

 - Dacorum Borough Council Supported Housing Team: Call 01442 228347